pdearquer/helio/README.txt

 Check out the wiki, 10 minutes reading it will save you many hours diging through the code...

-If there is something else you have doubts or problems, send me an email to the discussion group: helio-discuss@googlegroups.com
+If there is something else you have doubts or problems with, send me an email to the discussion group: helio-discuss@googlegroups.com
 or: